Analyzing Deep Neural Networks with Symbolic Propagation: Towards Higher Precision and Faster Verification: Symbolic Propagation for Abstract Interpretation based DNN Verification

 Thm~\ref{thm:mainprecision} gives us some insights: Symbolic propagation technique has a very strong power (even stronger than Zonotope) in dealing with ReLU nodes, while Zonotope gives a more precise abstraction on max pooling nodes.
-It also provides a useful instruction: When we work with FNNs with the input range being an interval, we should use Interval with symbolic propagation rather than Zonotope with symbolic propagation since it does not improve the precision but takes more time.
+It also provides a useful instruction: When we work with FNNs with the input range being a box, we should use Box with symbolic propagation rather than Zonotope with symbolic propagation since it does not improve the precision but takes more time.
 Results in Thm~\ref{thm:mainprecision} will also be illustrated in our experiments.